MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/physical-network-requirements.md

 Common congestion points and oversubscription, such as the [Multi-Chassis Link Aggregation Group](https://en.wikipedia.org/wiki/Multi-chassis_link_aggregation_group) used for path redundancy, can be eliminated through proper use of subnets and VLANs.
 For more information, see [Plan Host Networking] topic.

-Work with your network vendor or network support team to ensure you network switches have been properly sized for the workload you are intending to run.
+Work with your network vendor or network support team to ensure your network switches have been properly sized for the workload you are intending to run.

 ## Using switchless